 To apply for this Internship program, please click here.

-Science Discovery welcomes volunteers to assist with science classes, community outreach events, or our work behind-the-scenes.
+Science Discovery welcomes volunteers to assist with science camps and classes, community outreach events, or our work behind-the-scenes.
 If you are interested in learning more about volunteer opportunities, please contact Anjali Maus via e-mail or call 303-735-2230.